flokleiser/Break-HSLU/README.md

 ### <ins>TL:DR Aufgabenstellung:

 #### - Thema:
   - "I took a break"
 #### - Step 1:
   - portray the "break" visually as an image --> study it, make it visible, "translate" graphically --> work out the specific attributes/features
+  - (probably sketches/mockups etc)

 #### - Step 2:
   - Digital "thing" that helps me and others to utilize the regenerative qualities of my break
+  - **important: mail if only concept or if end product**

 #### - Form:
   - pdf, **max 4 pages** (landscape) & max 20mb